tenhearts/tenhearts.github.io/_news/announcement_4.md

 inline: true
 ---

-I arrived in Pittsburgh and started my visiting in person at <a href="https://www.ri.cmu.edu/">CMU Robotics Institute</a>.
+I arrive in Pittsburgh and start my visiting in person at <a href="https://www.ri.cmu.edu/">CMU Robotics Institute</a>.

 <!-- ***